Hercules Dome

 Because drilling will not begin for a few years, there is ample time to consider getting involved in the science and in other aspects of the project.

-The third annual US Ice Core Open Science Meeting will be held May 15-17, 2024, at the Portland Public Library in beautiful Portland, Maine.
-This meeting is intended for anyone interested in ice core science or related fields, including ice-core analysis, ice or subglacial drilling, glacier geophysics that supports or depends on ice core records, paleoclimate, and contemporary climate and ice sheet change.
-Details on hotel rooms, travel support, and other aspects of the meeting will be publicized in February 2024.
-To ensure you do not miss announcements, we recommend joining the Hercules Dome mailing list.
+The Hercules Dome Workshop is part of our fourth annual US Ice Core Community Meeting (IceCOMM), to be held May 12-14, 2025, at the University of Minnesota.
+The Community Meeting is intended for anyone interested in ice core science or related fields, including ice-core analysis, ice or subglacial drilling, glacier geophysics that supports or depends on ice core records, paleoclimate, and contemporary climate and ice sheet change.